trichl/WildFiOpenSource/README.md

 # IDE for Software Development (Windows)
 * Visual Studio Code (>= 1.54.3) with PlatformIO (Core >= 5.1.1, Home >= 3.3.4)
-   * After installing the IDE the pre-configured PlatformIO project can be opened from: [Software/WildFiFirmware](Software/WildFiFirmware)
+   * After installing the IDE: the pre-configured PlatformIO project can be opened from: [Software/WildFiFirmware](Software/WildFiFirmware)
    * The sub folder [firmware](Software/WildFiFirmware/firmware) includes productive software for tag operation
    * The sub folders [testREVX](Software/WildFiFirmware) include test software
-   * All firmware versions use the modular WildFi software architecture that can be found here: [Software/WildFiSoftwareArchitecture](Software/WildFiSoftwareArchitecture)
+   * All firmware versions use the modular WildFi software architecture that can be found in: [Software/WildFiSoftwareArchitecture](Software/WildFiSoftwareArchitecture)
    * The PlatformIO project is configured via [Software/WildFiFirmware/platformio.ini](Software/WildFiFirmware/platformio.ini) (the parameter src_dir selects the application that shall be compiled)
 * After compilation three binary files are generated
   * bootloader.bin: the bootloader firmware
   * partitions.bin: includes the flash partition table for the ESP32
   * firmware.bin: includes the actual WildFi firmware
-  * When using PlatformIO to compile the files are automatically generated in Software/WildFiFirmware/.pio/build/pico32
+  * When using PlatformIO to compile: The files are automatically generated in Software/WildFiFirmware/.pio/build/pico32
 * Alternative IDE: Eclipse (eclipse-cpp-2020-09-R-win32-x86_64) and idf-eclipse plugin (tutorial: https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md), project stub with complete software architecture integration for Eclipse is located in [Software/WildFiSoftwareArchitecture](Software/WildFiSoftwareArchitecture)

 # Flashing the Firmware